kubernetes-sigs/kustomize/examples/generatorOptions.md

  - disable appending a content hash suffix to the names of generated resources
  - adding labels to generated resources
  - adding annotations to generated resources
- - changing shell and arguments for getting data from commands
- - changing timeout for executing commands

 This demo shows how to use these options.
 First create a workspace.
 ```